U.S. gold dealer launches first digital currency backed by bullion

-NEW YORK (Reuters) - U.S. precious metals dealer Anthem Vault Inc said on Wednesday it has launched the first digital currency backed by physical gold, with an aim to increase the use of bullion as an accepted form of electronic money.
+NEW YORK, July 16 (Reuters) - U.S. precious metals dealer Anthem Vault Inc said on Wednesday it has launched the first digital currency backed by physical gold, with an aim to increase the use of bullion as an accepted form of electronic money.

 Las Vegas-based Anthem said it will launch 10 million “INNCoins” backed by 100 grams (3.5 ounces) of gold, with all coins expected to be in circulation by July 2015.